Skip to main content

 Character set: [ea] can be used to match either e or a, e.g., to match grey or gray, /gr[ea]y/ or equivalently, /gr[ae]y/, however it will not match great.
 If we need to find any line starting with cat or Cat we could use: /^[Cc]at/.

 Character range: Say we are looking for HTML heading tags, we could use: <h[123456]> it will match either of <h1>, <h2>, ..., <h6>.
-We could simplify above expression by using range meta-character: <h[1-6]>.
+We could simplify the above expression by using range meta-character: <h[1-6]>.
 [0-9] matches any number, [a-z] matches any lowercase English letters.
-We could use 31[./-]10[./-]2022 to match certain date with any one of the usual separators.
-Range not necessarily can have numeric or uppercase/lowercase, they are the ASCII character ranges.
+We could use 31[./-]10[./-]2022 to match a certain date with any one of the usual separators.
+The range not necessarily can have numeric or uppercase/lowercase, they are the ASCII character ranges.

 Negative character set: in the above example, if we used /<h^[7-9]>/, it means matches that are not <h7>, <h8> or <h9>.
-Similarly, we could try to look for words that has q followed by another letter that is not u: /q[^u]/. /see[^mn]/ will match seek or seed but not seen, seem or see.
+Similarly, we could try to look for words that have q followed by another letter that is not u: /q[^u]/. /see[^mn]/ will match seek or seed but not seen, seem or see.
 However, it will also match "see." or "see ". /[^a-z0-9A-Z]/ will negate all three ranges, not just the first one.
 Notice that - is a meta-character inside a character set, otherwise it is just a regular character.
-On the other hand ^ has different meanings: inside a character it makes negative character set, otherwise it is a anchor for the line beginning.
+On the other hand ^ has different meanings: inside a character it makes a negative character set, otherwise, it is an anchor for the line beginning.
 Characters (except, ], -, ^, and \) inside a character set are regular characters, we do not need to escape them.
-E.g., . is not a wild card inside character set but a literal dot. /[[(][0-9][)\]]/ will match either a number between parentheses or square brackets.
+E.g., . is not a wild card inside a character set but a literal dot. /[[(][0-9][)\]]/ will match either a number between parentheses or square brackets.
 Notice how we needed to escape the closing square bracket.
 Match virtue but not virtues: /virtue[^s\s]/.

 Matching any of several sub-expressions: ^cat|ion$ will match any line starting with cat or ending with ion. ^cat and ion$ are separate expressions.
-In our example of gr[ea]y could be written as grey|gray.
+In our example gr[ea]y could be written as grey|gray.
 We can match 1st or First by (1|Fir)st.

 Case insensitive: We can use the -i flag with egrep to make our lookup case insensitive.